-Due to the number of cases reported so far in 2022 and the seriousness of the illness, it's important to provide an explainer on what Meningococcal disease is, what the signs and symptoms are, and how to treat and prevent people from getting it.
+Due to the number of cases reported in 2022 and the seriousness of the illness, it's important to provide an explainer on what Meningococcal disease is, what the signs and symptoms are, and how to treat and prevent people from getting it.

 Just remember that if you need support or just someone to talk to, our Sonder support team is available 24/7 to chat whenever you need it.